bodil/purescript-signal/docs/Signal/Time.md

 every :: Time -> Signal Time
 ```

+Creates a signal which yields the current time (according to `now`) every
+given number of milliseconds.

 #### `now`

 ``` purescript
 now :: forall e.
 Eff (timer :: Timer | e) Time
 ```

-Returns the number of milliseconds since an arbitrary, but constant, time in the past.
+Returns the number of milliseconds since an arbitrary, but constant, time
+in the past.

 #### `delay`